Since 1957 the Quartermaster Museum has preserved the history and heritage of the U.S. Army Quartermaster Corps, the

 The Quartermaster Museum is certified by the Chief, U.S. Army Center of Military History and is accredited by the American Alliance of Museums.

 The Museum offers a variety of volunteer opportunities including assisting with conducting education programs both for school classes and outreach, working with archives and artifact collections, and performing research in support of programs and exhibits.
-For more information, contact the Museum Volunteer Coordinator at 734-4378.
+For more information, contact the Museum Curator at 734-4357.

 Students majoring in history or related fields and interested in obtaining museum experience, are encouraged to intern at the Museum.
 Interns perform the same duties as volunteers but receive credit from their home universities.
-Interested students can call the Museum Intern Coordinator at 734-4378.
+Interested students can call the Museum Curator at 734-4357.